nethesis/nethvoice-report/ui/src/doc-inline/en/queue/data_summary_7_table_joinempty.md

 - `Unique Callers`: total telephone numbers that have entered the queue counted individually
 - `Total Entry No Agents Calls`
+- `Total Recall: the total of phone numbers that were successfully recalled after the failure due to lack of agents`
+- `Average Recall Time: the average time from failure due to lack of agents to recall`

 If no queues have been selected, the data of all available queues will be shown.